logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 $ sudo setenforce 0
 ```

-Wait a few minutes and check [your Kibana dashboard](https://app.logz.io/#/dashboard/kibana).
+Wait a few minutes and check [your Open Search Dashboards](https://app.logz.io/#/dashboard/osd).
 If you see the logs, it means that the problem is caused by SELinux and using port 5000 TCP to send logs.

 ##### Enable SELinux